kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 same order.
 This field must not be set by the requester creating this EvictionRequest, otherwise the API validation will fail.
 A default `imperative-eviction.k8s.io` interceptor is appended to the end of the list for pod targets.
 The interceptor names must pass `IsFullyQualifiedDomainName` validation.

-The pod labels are merged with the EvictionRequest labels (pod labels have a preference) to allow for custom label selectors when observing the eviction requests.

 `.status.activeInterceptors` should be empty on creation as its selection should be left on the eviction request controller.
 To strengthen the validation, we should check that it is possible to